johanhalse/cashify/README.md

 # true
 ```

 Is this right or wrong?
 Who even knows at this point.
 But it's _useful_, and that's all we care about!
 I'll agree that the comparison is super naive, and you can Freedom Patch that if you like, or go the Money Gem route and pipe those objects through your own functions.
 But you see where we're going, right?
 Wouldn't it be nice to just grab various sums of currencies from your database, cast them to Cash objects, and have them just sort of _work_ without putting up guardrails everywhere?
 Yes it would.
 The default assumption of "when you try to add one money to another money that probably means you want a conversion somewhere" is wrong in most cases.
 Also, initialization matters!
-Multicash is very database friendly.
+Cashify is very database friendly.
 Imagine a Rails app with `Purchase` objects that all have a cost.
 Then look at this beauty:

 ```ruby
 Cash.new Purchase.all.group(:cost_currency).sum(:cost_cents)